Why Choose an Optometrist who Specializes in Contacts vs Ophthalmologists

 Contact lens fittings are one of the most common eye care-related services.
 In fact, the CDC (The United States Centers for Disease Control and Prevention) estimates that 45 million Americans wear contact lenses, which means there are a lot of people getting fitted for contacts.

 Whether you’re a first-time lens wearer or you’ve recently had a prescription change, it’s essential to ensure proper fit.
 Improper fitted lenses are not only uncomfortable, they can lead to vision problems, infections, or scarring.
 That’s where we come in.

 First, our eye doctors will perform a detailed eye exam to check your level of refractive error, and if you’re an existing patient, to see if your prescription has changed.
 The doctor will also check for any conditions that could interfere with contact lenses.
 The shape of your eye and personal lifestyle are also important factors.
 So if you spend more time outdoors or in more active environments, that may require a different lens type.
 The doctor will ensure the best fit for your eye and overall visual health.

 Your optometrist will teach you how to put the lenses in and take them out, how to properly clean and store them, and other general care tips.
 Additional follow-up may be needed as we monitor the condition of your lenses and your prescription needs.

 Can My Child Wear Contacts?

 Children can wear contact lenses, depending on their age and level of responsibility.
 Contacts may be a good solution for kids with vision problems, especially among the teen and tween set who tend to be more concerned over their appearance.
 Contacts are generally recommended for kids between the ages of 11-14, but it’s always recommended to speak with your eye doctor for any specific questions.

 Let us know how we can help with your contact lens wear.
-Contact The Scleral Lens Center at Drs.
+Contact Drs.
 Farkas, Kassalow, Resnick & Associates for a consultation today.